vanniktech/gradle-maven-publish-plugin/docs/central.md

 === "gradle.properties"

     ```properties
-    SONATYPE_HOST=CENTRAL_PORTAL
+    mavenCentralPublishing=true

-    RELEASE_SIGNING_ENABLED=true
+    signAllPublications=true
     ```

 ## Configuring the POM

-The pom is published alongside the project and contains the project coordinates as well as some general information about the project like an url and the used license.
+The pom is published alongside the project and contains the project coordinates as well as some general information about the project like a url and the used license.

 This configuration also determines the coordinates (`group:artifactId:version`) used to consume the library.